atom-box/eleventy-base-blog/posts/matomo-installation-faqs.md

 ---
-title:  Highlights of what gets installed in a Matomo Web Analytics set up
+title:  Matomo specs and dependencies
 description: Beginners Guide How to Install Matomo analytics
 date: 2021-11-12
 tags: